Kevin O'Donnell Distinguished Friend of Korea Award

 Call for 2019 Nominations

-Any current FOK member may recommend recipients for this recognition to the Award Committee appointed by the FOK Board of Directors on the recommendation of the president.
+Any Friend of Korea may recommend recipients for this recognition to the Award Committee appointed by the FOK Board of Directors on the recommendation of the president.
 The president and executive officers serve ex-officio.
-The Award Committee will meet as needed to consider nominations and forwards recommendations to the board.
+The Award Committee will meet as needed to consider nominations and forward recommendations to the board.
+The recipient of the award will be announced prior to the Friends of Korea annual meeting in the autumn.

 Nominees may be eminent scholars, scientists, artists, professionals or other individuals who have advanced their disciplines in important ways, or organizations that have made particularly distinguished contributions to society in areas such as public service, business, religion, government or the arts, that have strengthened the bonds between Koreans and Americans.
 Friends of Korea strives for a robust pool of unique recipients from many backgrounds.
 We encourage nominations of accomplished individuals with strong connections to Korea.

 Click here for the nomination form with all the information you need to make a nomination.
 Thank you.

 The Kevin O’Donnell Distinguished Friend of Korea Award recognizes individuals distinguished by their accomplishments that are consistent with the overarching mission of Friends of Korea: to foster cultural awareness and friendship between Americans and Koreans.
 The award is a lasting tribute to the extraordinary contributions made by Kevin O’Donnell, U.S. Peace Corps’ first country director in Korea and the fourth director of the Peace Corps.